hyunyong/MuAlPhysicsValidation/README.md

         cd ../MuAlAnalyzer

 2b.
-Create a filelist for the sample to be analyzed.
+Create a Working directory for this comparison (it could be the filder name on EOS from prev. step)

+        mkdir MuAlRefit_MYSTUDY

 2c.
-Put the JSON file used in CRAB_MYSTUDY in L16 of **muAlAnalyzer_Data_cfg.py**.
+Create a filelist for the sample to be analyzed (need to specify in **Create_Input.sh** the EOS folder that contains the Refit files and the output txt file)

+        bash Create_Input.sh
+        cd MYSTUDY

 2d.
-Create and submit analyzer jobs, provide working directory name, filelist name, and total number of jobs:

-    python createJobs.py $WORKDIR$ $FILELIST$ $N_JOBS$
+Now copy here the python file you will change to run your comparison **muAlAnalyzer_Data_cfg.py**.

+        cp ../muAlAnalyzer_Data_cfg.py .
+        cp ../createJobs.py .
+        pyhton createJobs.py $FILELIST$ $N_JOBS$ (FILELIST is the one you created and N_JOBS is the job splitting you want to use)

+2e.
+Now you can submit the jobs:

     source submit.sh

-2e. hadd outout ROOT files into a single ROOT file.
+2f. hadd the output ROOT files into a single ROOT file and clean space.

+    hadd FINALFILE.root out_*root
+    rm -rf out_*root
+    rm -rf LSF*

 ---
 ## Plotting